 And the door is on my list to paint!

 I do still need to paint it but my bigger issue was that the skeleton key was bent so badly it didn't fit well into the lock.
 And also, I discovered the locking mechanism was broken.
 I'm finding how amazingly well old things were built!
 Including these locks.

 My 1923 house seems to want things to work out for me and I feel is helping me out.
 I only had the one bent skeleton key.
 When I went to visit my son in college in North Dakota, we went on a little shopping excursion in some local antique stores.
 Can you believe that I found keys that worked in my locks??
 Three of them!

-Then, after I was home, and discovered that the locking mechanism on this door was broken, the craziest thing happened.
-I saw a picture on Facebook for a barn sale.
-It had old doorknobs and mortis lock sets!
-Never in my wildest dreams would I have thought I’d ever get excited about old doorknobs!
+A few days after my trip, I discovered that the locking mechanism on this door was broken, and the craziest thing happened.
+I saw a picture on Facebook Marketplace for a barn sale.
+It had old doorknobs and mortise locksets!
+Never in my wildest dreams would I have thought I'd ever get excited about old doorknobs and mortise lock bodies!

 I had decided to take a chance that the locks would work with my skeleton key.

 I talked to the folks hosting the sale and apparently, these doorknobs and locks came from a house that was torn down over 20 years ago.
 And, that particular weekend they grabbed those doorknobs and locks from the attic and decided to sell them.
 And then I showed up.

 The mortise locks were all lined up in the box in the picture above.